User Roles

 Users are assigned roles through TOMS.
 Each role is assigned a set of permissions giving specific access to different assessment systems.
 The tables that follow contain information regarding the user roles available for assignment in TOMS.
 These user roles govern access to features within TOMS and other systems, including CERS.
 All user roles include access to the Smarter Balanced Tools for Teachers.
 Refer to the following links for more information on user roles:

-Tools for Teachers Access: LEA staff who do not need access to California assessment–related systems can have access to the website, Tools for Teachers, which serves as the formative assessment component to the Smarter Balanced assessment system.
+LEA staff who do not need access to California assessment–related systems can have access to the Tools for Teachers website, which serves as the formative assessment component to the Smarter Balanced assessment system.
 Coordinators can assign the Tools for Teachers Only role for these users.
-Users with an affiliated LEA email can also use the [Tools for Teachers] button on the CAASPP and ELPAC websites to self-register.
+Users with an affiliated LEA email address can also access the System Links menu on the CAASPP & ELPAC Website to use the [Tools for Teachers] link to self-register.

-The table that follows (table 1) contains details on the user roles available for users who manage and administer the CAASPP assessments.
+The table that follows (table 1) contains details on the user roles available for users who manage and administer CAASPP.

 Superintendent